Khrystyna Zhyvago

 ISST Certification Program in Child and Adolescent Schema Therapy (Romania) – Child and Adolescent Schema Therapist.

-Supervisions and training programs in the USA, UK, Scotland, Germany, Australia, Israel, etc.
+Supervisions and training programmes in the USA, UK, Scotland, Germany, Australia, Israel, etc.

 I welcome you for a consultation if: